 Whether you consider yourself a fashion expert or have recently been trying to improve your style, there is no shame in not having all the answers when it comes to putting together an outfit!
-If you are unsure why the clothes you spent hours throwing together end up looking the opposite of chic and luxe, it might be time for you to evaluate ways you are making your outfit look cheap.
+If you are unsure why the clothes you spent hours putting together end up looking the opposite of chic and luxurious, it might be time to evaluate how you are making your outfit look cheap.
 Here are some common ways you are making your outfit look cheap and what you could do instead.
+Get ready to elevate your outfit and your personal style.

 Before we get into these outfit tips, it’s worth noting that everyone has a different style and what may look cheap to one person, looks expensive to another.
 Style is subjective and these style ideas should only be implemented if that’s what you want to do.